saylesss88/nix-book/src/NixOS_Modules_Explained_3.md

 ```

 - While the performance differences might be negligible on modern computers,
   adopting this best practice from the start is highly recommended.
+The above
+  approach is more explicit, it's clear exactly where each package is coming
+  from.

+- If maintaining strict scope control matters, use `builtins.attrValues`.

+- If readability and simplicity are more your priority, explicitly referencing
+  `pkgs.<packageName>` might be better.
+Now you can choose for yourself.

 ## Conclusion